preudh/P5_OpenFoodFacts-/README.txt

 * healthier substitute for the food product choosed in a specific category.

-# Requirements (see testRequiremts.txt for details) :
+# Requirements (see requirements.txt for details) :

 * Python 3 : install (https://www.python.org/downloads/release/python-373/)
 * MySQL :  install MySQL for python (https://dev.mysql.com/downloads/connector/python/) or install WampServer which is